AT&T has two networks in Sacramento:

 AT&T Fiber Internet deal availability in Sacramento

-AT&T fiber coverage in Sacramento has improved from less than 10% five years ago up to more than 35% in 2021, reaching about 35% local coverage as of 2021.
+AT&T fiber coverage in Sacramento has improved from less than 10% eight years ago up to more than 35% in 2023.

 South-Central Sacramento has the strongest street-level coverage for fiber speeds, although the buildout has been patchy throughout the area since it’s largely based on the economics of extending existing fiber lines.
 It’s conducted on a neighborhood-by-neighborhood basis.